 Refer vendors to https://section508.gov/sell for guidance on using ACRs and VPATs™

 After you issue the solicitation, you’ll receive proposals from vendors.
 Evaluate each proposal to validate vendor claims against your stated accessibility requirements.

-Validate Contractor Compliance
+Step 6 - Validate Contractor Compliance

 - Micro-Purchases and Section 508 Requirements - How to make accessible micro-purchases; covers how accessibility requirements apply to micro-purchases of hardware, software, and other ICT.